The Employment Law Review: Slovenia

 As part of the employment contract, the employer and the worker may agree on a probationary period, which may last no longer than six months.
-If the employer determines during the probationary period that the worker did not perform sufficiently and therefore did not complete the probationary period successfully, the employer may lawfully terminate the worker's employment contract, subject to giving seven days' notice.
+If the employer determines during the probationary period that the worker did not perform sufficiently well and therefore did not complete the probationary period successfully, the employer may lawfully terminate the worker's employment contract, subject to giving seven days' notice.
 The employer may also terminate the contract during the probationary period if it is determined, based on the work performed, that the probationary period will not be successful, subject to the employer providing valid and substantiated reasons for the termination.
 During a probationary period, an employer may, in principle, terminate a worker's employment contract if other reasons exist (such as breach of a contractual obligation or other employment obligation).

 iii Establishing a presence

 Pursuant to general rules of European law and Slovenian commercial and company law, the pursuit of economic activity in the territory of Slovenia may require the establishment of a subsidiary or a branch office.
 Under Article 57 of the Treaty on the Functioning of the European Union (TFEU), it is possible for a person to temporarily pursue its business in the Member State without having to establish a subsidiary or a branch office.
-The Court of the European Union held in the Gebhard case that a temporary exercise of business is to be established case by case based on the duration, frequency, regularity and continuity of the provision of service.
+The CJEU held in the Gebhard case that a temporary exercise of business is to be established case by case based on the duration, frequency, regularity and continuity of the provision of service.
 Accordingly, if the exercise of business activities is deemed to have been temporary, the establishment of a subsidiary or a branch office would not be required.
-The freedom of provision of services is also established under the Slovenian Act on Services in the Internal Market.14 Under the Companies Act,15 commercial activities in the territory of Slovenia may be exercised either through an incorporated company (Articles 3 and 6) or through a registered branch office (Article 676).
-The establishment of a subsidiary or a branch office in Slovenia for business would, in principle, not be required if the business conduct could be deemed temporary.
+The freedom of provision of services is also established under the Slovenian Act on Services in the Internal Market.20 Under the Companies Act,21 commercial activities in the territory of Slovenia may be exercised either through an incorporated company (Articles 3 and 6) or through a registered branch office (Article 676).
+The establishment of a subsidiary or a branch office in Slovenia for business would, in principle, not be required if the business activity could be deemed temporary.
 Slovenian legislation does not contain conclusive rules that would define exactly what constitutes a temporary provision of services.
 Therefore, each case must be assessed, considering the duration, frequency, regularity and continuity of the provision of service, to determine whether the establishment of a subsidiary or a branch office is required.
 Further, tax legislation provides specific rules and practices when a permanent establishment is deemed to exist.

 A foreign employer may hire workers through an agency and a foreign employer may provide workers to the user, subject to local laws.